dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/Sand-box-your-VMs.rst

       .. image:: https://raw.github.com/cloud-rack/cloud-rack-docs/master/ScreenShots/2.%20Setup%20VM/Control%20Node/1-%20Basic%20Info.png

-    Ram Required for this node is 512 MB, if you have more ram feel free to allocate itbut remember that your Compute Node needs the highest amount of RAM and Processor so I usually save up for the compute node...reduce the processor allocation pool
+    Ram Required for this node is 512 MB (minimum recommended for Ubuntu Server 12.XX), if you have more ram feel free to allocate itbut remember that your Compute Node needs the highest amount of RAM and Processor so I usually save up for the compute node...reduce the processor allocation pool

       .. image:: https://raw.github.com/cloud-rack/cloud-rack-docs/master/ScreenShots/2.%20Setup%20VM/Control%20Node/2-%20Resource%20Allocation.png